Ofnoname/web-local-file/README.md

 ### Method: `read(fileName)`

-Reads a file from local storage.
+Reads a file from local storage by file name.

 - **Parameters:**
     - `fileName`: The name of the file to be read.